GoogleCloudPlatform/java-docs-samples/memorystore/valkey/caching/GUIDE.md

 By combining an in-memory store (Valkey) with a reliable database (PostgreSQL), all orchestrated by a Spring Boot application, you’ve built a caching solution that delivers high performance, reduces database load, and ensures an excellent user experience.
 Running it in Google Cloud extends these benefits further, providing managed services and easy scaling.

-For more information check out the [repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/memorystore/valkey/caching)) for the full project details and follow the instructions to get started:
+For more information check out the [repository](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/main/memorystore/valkey/caching)) for the full project details and follow the instructions to get started.